branden12/cs2445-introduction-to-computer-systems/README.md

-# Homework 1
+# Homework 2

 ## Purpose

-The purpose of this assignment is to practice converting
+The purpose of this homework assignment is

-- a decimal number to a binary number and vice versa
+- to practice twos-complement presentations

-- a binary number to a hexadecimal number and vice versa
+- to perform twos-complement arithmetic

-- and a decimal number to a hexadecimal number and vice versa.
+- to present decimal numbers to IEEE 754 standard single-precision floating-point format

 ## Tasks